golemfactory/golem-architecture/specs/deposits.md

 Additional events emitted by the contract (for easier web3 integration).
 There is no need for extra options emitted by the contract, because additional information can be extracted using getDeposit(id) function.
+Deposit contract cannot list deposits, so we add these events to make deposit tracking easier (using web3 logs)

 ``` solidity
     event DepositCreated(uint256 id, address spender);